RogierdeRuijter/Portfolio/src/posts/journey-with-webcomponents.md

 This approach is somewhat effective, but there’s a significant limitation: the light DOM styling will always override the Shadow DOM styling.
 Therefore, if there’s a global selector styling the `h2` element, the Shadow DOM styling will be overridden.
-This issue repeatedly arose in our legacy system, and the lack of control over the styling of components was a major obstacle for us.
+This issue repeatedly arose in our legacy web app, and the lack of control over the styling of components was a major obstacle for us.

 We had to find an alternative approach.